Douglas A. Brook: Biography

 Douglas A. Brook was born in Chicago and raised in East Detroit, Michigan.
 He was educated at the University of Michigan, receiving a bachelor's degree in political science in 1965 and a Master of Public Administration degree in 1967.
 After college, he served in the United States Navy from 1968 to 1970, and remained an officer in the United States Naval Reserve retiring in 1998 at the rank of captain.
-In 2013 he was named a distinguished alumnus by the Navy Supply Corps Foundation.
+In 2009 he received the Alumni Service Award from Michigan's Gerald R. Ford School of Public Policy.In 2013 he was named a distinguished alumnus by the Navy Supply Corps Foundation.

 In 1971 he joined the National Association of Manufacturers first as director of public finance and later as assistant vice president for public affairs.
 In 1977, Brook joined Libbey–Owens–Ford in 1976 as vice president of government affairs.
 He completed the executive education program at the Darden Graduate School of Business Administration in 1977.
 He left Libbey-Owens-Ford in 1982 to found Brook Associates, Inc., a public affairs consulting business, serving corporate and trade association clients.
 During this time, he lived in Vienna, Virginia, and served two elected terms on the Vienna Town Council.

 In 1990, President of the United States George H. W. Bush nominated Brook to be Assistant Secretary of the Army (Financial Management and Comptroller) and, after Senate confirmation, Brook held that office from 1990 to 1992.
 He also served as acting director of the United States Office of Personnel Management in 1992.